 '''

-init(sid, time resolution=1.0, sim params)
+init (sid: str, time_resolution: float = 1.0, sim_params) \rightarrow Meta

 '''

-Initialize the simulator with the ID sid and pass the time_resolution and additional parameters (sim_params) sent by mosaik.
+Initialize the simulator with the ID sid and pass the

+time_resolution and additional parameters (sim_params) sent by mosaik.
 Return the meta data meta.

 If your simulator has no sim_params, you don't need to override this method.